manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 event outages.

 ### Conclusions
-Hopefully I've sold you on the idea of regression/systems testing, and why as we more to a more serverless world, we need to establish a more holistic view on testing our systems as a whole, rather than only the components in isolation.
+Hopefully I've sold you on the idea of regression/systems testing, and why as we move to a more serverless world, we need to establish a more holistic view on testing our systems as a whole, rather than only the components in isolation.
 That's not to say that we should abandon the faithful unit test in favour of systems testing, but why we should not fall into the fallacy that just because our "code" is tested, our systems and workflow's are also tested.
 This also highlights why